Feedback from the public

 45%

-3 Normative legal acts of the Ministry of Internal Affairs have been aligned with
+3 normative legal acts of the Ministry of Internal Affairs have been aligned with

 the law indicated in subclause 2 of clause 2.1.6.2.